torontopubliclibra/torontopubliclibra.github.io/pigeon/README.md

 ## Creator

 Dana Teagle (they/she) is a web developer from Tkaronto, Ontario.
-You can find them on Wwitter at [@teagleistyping](https://twitter.com/teagleistyping) and on GitHub at [torontopubliclibra](https://github.com/torontopublicibra).
+You can find them on Twitter at [@teagleistyping](https://twitter.com/teagleistyping) and on GitHub at [torontopubliclibra](https://github.com/torontopublicibra).